 The public is welcome to visit Mississippi River Gorge Regional Park.
 Biking the upper paved trail along West River Parkways is a great way to see the entire stretch, while walking the Winchell Trail (no mountain biking allowed!) immerses you in these beautiful and rare habitats.
 (See the Minneapolis Park and Recreation website for more info.)
 This park is one of the most popular parks in our metro area.
 Please be good stewards of this place: stick to trails, dispose of litter in receptacles, and be respectful of wildlife.

 Our work here takes place on Dakota homelands.
 Learn more.

 Over the course of 10,000 years, St. Anthony Falls eroded and receded, forming the gorge, an oasis of steep limestone and sandstone bluffs, rugged ravines and natural springs.
 (Find out more about the geology of the gorge.)

 The protected parkland and habitat along the Mississippi River Gorge is vital for wildlife and people.
 Millions of locals hike and bike miles of trails in the gorge, connecting with the urban river.
 The gorge is a favorite spot for birdwatching, home to over 180 species; oak savanna and hardwood forests provide respite for migrating birds on the Mississippi River flyway.
 And every spring, ephemeral wildflowers bloom in the forest before the trees fully leaf out.
-(Watch this video to learn more about spring ecology in the gorge.)

 Our work at the Mississippi River Gorge